tsclay/stroudjs/README.md

 # stroudjs

-A slim library of helper functions for use in vanilla JS projects.
+A slim library of helper functions for use in vanilla JS projects (ES6+).

 For those moments you want jQuery, but don't need all of it (this doesn't use jQuery-like things).